 Buildings are being designed to be electric-powered to help with reducing fossil fuel usage.
 The irony is that a large part of the electric production today is coming from the use of fossil fuels, but this must be viewed as part of the transition to move away from fossil fuel dependence.
 The main challenges of converting to renewable energy sources, such as wind and solar, are the inconsistent production periods which require the system to have enough storage capacity to remain a reliable source.
 Fuel cell technology is advancing to meet this challenge.

 The Department of Energy has dedicated resources to develop and deploy cost-effective fuel cell technology.
-This investment is expected to reduce the cost of fuel cells to be more comparable to other power options, but they have high reliability and resiliency.
+This investment in energy efficiency is expected to reduce the cost of fuel cells to be more comparable to other power options, but they have high reliability and resiliency.
 According to Energy.gov, residential fuel cells can cost $2,300 to $4,000 per kilowatt, and fuel cells for commercial buildings range from $3,500 to $5,500 per kilowatt.
 Due to their dependability, use of commercial fuel cells for baseload power and heat is being seen for hospitals, hotels, and industrial plants.
 Data centers and telecom are using fuel cells for backup power.

 The lifetime expectancy of fuel cells currently is between 40,000 and 80,000 hours.
 Temperature can impact durability, but fuel cells can operate in temperatures below freezing and above boiling.
 Fuel cells are being manufactured all over the world including the U.S., Canada, Korea, Japan, and Europe.
 They can be small enough to power a cell phone or large enough to power a home or commercial operation.